LucidityWaver/ICA40511-Keywords/PHP/Beginning PHP.md

 Like Java, php statements end with a semi-colon `;`

 ###Displaying Output
-The `echo` and `print` commands in PHP are used for text output. `print` has a return value of 1, so it can be used in expressions. `echo` has no return value, can accept multiple paremeters (although it is rarely used) and is marginally faster than print.
+The `echo` and `print` commands in PHP are used for text output. `print` has a return value of 1, so it can be used in expressions. `echo` has no return value, can accept multiple paremeters and is marginally faster than print.
+Passing multiple parameters to echo is rarely used.

 `echo "Hello world";`
 `echo "This ", "string ", "was ", "made ", "with multiple parameters.";`